Saints Peter and Paul Catholic Church (Sandusky, Ohio): Organ

-There are various volunteer liturgies at Sts.
-Peter & Paul, these include; Mass Coordinators, Ushers/Greeters, Communion Distributors, Servers, and Lectors.

-Committees

-Sts.
-Peter & Paul Italian Catholic Church has numerous advisory boards that advise the Pastor on day-to-day operation of the parish.
-These committees include; Pastoral Council, Finance Committee, Buildings & Grounds Committee, and Arts & Environment Committee.

 Diocese Of Toledo

 Sts.
-Peter & Paul Italian Catholic Church is located in the Roman Catholic Diocese of Toledo.
+Peter & Paul Roman Catholic Church is located in the Roman Catholic Diocese of Toledo.
 The Diocese is shepherded by The Most Holy Rev. Bishop Daniel E. Thomas.
 He has served as bishop since 2014.
 The Diocese of Toledo covers the Northwestern parts of the State of Ohio.
 Our Lady, Queen of the Most Holy Rosary Cathedral is the mother church of the diocese.
 The Diocese contains about 319,907 Catholics in an area population of 1,465,561.

-Sandusky Central Catholic School

-Our youth and their formation in the Catholic faith are central to our mission at the Catholic Parishes of Sandusky.
-To help in handing down our values and classical education, Sts.
-Peter and Paul parish financially and spiritually supports Sandusky Central Catholic School along with two other local parishes.
-Students at SCCS begin education in the arts and music in Kindergarten and our strong academic approach establishes the foundation for life-long learning and discovery.
-Throughout their learning journey, students are prepared and challenged for their high school career and beyond with an emphasis on values and leadership.
-Sandusky Central Catholic School has an open enrollment policy, and students in preschool thorough grade twelve are eligible to apply for admission at any time.

 Sts.
 Peter & Paul Parish Festival

 Sts.
 Peter & Paul formerly held a parish festival every year on the feast day of St. Peter & St. Paul.
 It was held in the Sts.
 Peter & Paul School parking lot.
 Spaghetti dinners were served inside the school in the cafeteria.
 Games, fellowship, food, and faith were all a part of the Sts.
 Peter & Paul Parish Festival.
 The festival was permanently cancelled in the late 2000's due to lack of involvement and interest.